syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

    ### OnServerDeleteRow

 The **OnServerDeleteRow** event is triggered upon deleting a record from the grid.
-The details of the deleted record can be obtained from the server-side which is explained in the following table.
+The details of the deleted record can be obtained from the server-side, as explained in the following table.

 _Table 7: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerDeleteRow event_